 The cheesecake was paired with a Cheese Foam Matcha Tea (¥450).
 Looks nice from the photo, doesn’t it?
 Well, both were quite ordinary.
 No addiction here.
 I should have ordered a second Blue Seal Ice Cream instead.
 Haiz!

 Alright.
 We’ve come to the end of Day 1.
+Stay tuned to Day 2 of my Okinawa travel.
 Did you enjoy the story?
 Share this with your friends if you do – that’ll motivate me to write faster. :P

 - Day 1 (Pt 1) – How to rent a car in Okinawa (Plus Visit Itoman Fish Market)